ciaranRoche/graphql-tutorial/readme.md

   console.log(`🚀 Server is running at: http://localhost:${port}/graphql`);
 });
 ```
-We no longer need all of the REST methods and we have changed the way our server is build.
+We no longer need all of the REST methods and we have changed the way our server is built.
 Firstly, we are adding Apollo Server to our project which is used to be our chosen option to work with our GraphQL.
 Next, we are applying a schema ( that is yet to be implemented ) to our Apollo Server, and then we are applying middleware to it, which is express and path - or endpoint.

 - Create a new folder within our ``server`` folder, called ``schema``
 - Next in ``schema`` folder create a file called ``typeDefs.graphql`` and paste the following code: